Michelle Williams (actress): 2011–2016: My Week with Marilyn and Broadway

-In 2011, Williams starred as actor Marilyn Monroe in My Week with Marilyn, a drama depicting the troubled production of the 1957 comedy The Prince and the Showgirl, based on accounts by Colin Clark, who worked on the latter film.
+In 2011, Williams portrayed Marilyn Monroe in My Week with Marilyn, a drama depicting the troubled production of the 1957 comedy The Prince and the Showgirl, based on accounts by Colin Clark, who worked on the latter film.
 Initially skeptical about playing Monroe, as she had little in common with her looks or personality, Williams spent six months researching her by reading biographies, diaries and notes, and studying her posture, gait, and mannerisms.
 She also gained weight for the part, bleached her hair blonde, and on days of filming, underwent over three hours of makeup.
 She sang three songs for the film's soundtrack and recreated a performance of Monroe singing and dancing to "Heat Wave".
 Roger Ebert considered Williams's performance to be the film's prime asset and credited her for successfully evoking multiple aspects of Monroe's personality.
 Peter Travers opined that despite not physically resembling Monroe, she had "with fierce artistry and feeling [illuminated] Monroe's insights and insecurities about herself at the height of her fame".
 For her portrayal, she won the Golden Globe Award for Best Actress and received a second consecutive Oscar nomination.

 In Sarah Polley's romance Take This Waltz (2011), co-starring Seth Rogen and Luke Kirby, Williams played a married writer attracted to her neighbor.
 Though the actor considered it to be a light-hearted film, Jenny McCartney of The Daily Telegraph found a darker undertone to it and favorably compared its theme to that of Blue Valentine.
 To play a part that would appeal to her daughter, Williams starred as Glinda in Sam Raimi's fantasy picture Oz the Great and Powerful (2013).
 Based on the Oz children's books, it served as a prequel to the 1939 classic film The Wizard of Oz.
 It marked her first appearance in a film involving special effects and she credited Raimi for making her comfortable with the process.
 The film earned over $490 million worldwide to rank as one of her highest-grossing releases.
 Suite Française, a period drama that Williams filmed in 2013, was released in a few territories in 2015 but was not theatrically distributed in America.
 She later admitted to being displeased with how the film turned out, adding that she found it hard to predict the quality of a project during production.
 Eager to work in a different medium and finding it tough to obtain film roles that enabled her to maintain her parental commitments, Williams spent the next few years working on the stage.